Burnside Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Burnside Heights has 12 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that collectively facilitate 1,547 weekly passenger trips.
-The accessibility of these services is considered good, with residents typically located 231 meters from the nearest stop.
+Burnside Heights has 14 operational public transport stops, all of which are bus stops.
+These stops are served by three different routes that together facilitate 918 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically residing 230 meters from the nearest stop.
+Most residents commute outwards daily due to its residential nature.
+Car remains the primary mode of transport used at 90%, while train use stands at 7%.
+On average, there are 1.9 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport